john-a-ellis/Credit_Card_Fraud/README.md

 21. Merch_long: Merchant's location (longitude).
 22. Is_fraud:Fraudulent transaction indicator (1 = fraud, 0 = legitimate).
 This is the target variable for classification purposes.

-The project was broken into 6 parts.
+The project was broken into 7 parts.
 1. Descriptive analysis:  a review of the features and how they relate to the target variable.
 2. Target variable review
 3. Feature Engineering and Data Preprocessing
 4. Selection of the objective metric(s) for model assessment.
 5. Assessing various types of machine learning algorithims with minimal tuning.
 6. Selecting "best" algorithim from the set of algroithims assessed for hyperparamater tuning.
+7. Tuning the chosen model for optimal performance
 ___
 ## Part 1 Descriptive Analysis
 ___